How to Increase Conversions with an SEO Audit

 Slow page speed is the number one way to turn both humans and search engines off from your website and business.
 In fact, more than half of users will leave your website if it takes more than three seconds to load.
 And 80% of those users who leave will never come back.

 Your SEO audit here is a powerful CRO tool.
-A good audit, like WooRank’s Advanced Review, will alert you if your page is too slow, and find the bottlenecks that are slowing it down.
+A good audit, like WooRank’s Projects, will alert you if your page is too slow, and find the bottlenecks that are slowing it down.

 Shaving valuable seconds off of your site’s latency can be a huge boost to your sales.
 Just ask Amazon.